beauregardhenry/rougarou/_posts/2024-01-08-rebuilding-your-life-with-privacy.md

 WireGuard is the badass on the block.
 It's not just some common cloak; it's a sleek, fast, and secure as hell kind of cloak.
 Imagine cutting through online bullshit like a hot knife through butter.
 That's WireGuard.
 It's lightweight, meaning no lag, no endless loading screens – just pure, unadulterated browsing freedom.
 And it's tight on security, using top-notch cryptography that's harder to crack than a goddamn bois d’arc (bodock) tree.

 But hey, if implementing WireGuard feels like overkill, no worries.
-There are plenty of VPN providers, like Nord (<https://nordvpn.com/>), that incorporate WireGuard and are ready to cover your digital ass.
+There are plenty of VPN providers, like [NordVPN](https://nordvpn.com/), that incorporate WireGuard and are ready to cover your digital ass.
 Just do your homework and find a VPN that doesn't suck.
 WIRED has a few suggestions (wired.com/story/best-vpn/) for you.
-Or, simply jump on the TOR (<https://www.torproject.org/>) bandwagon for that next-level anonymity.
+Or, simply jump on the [TOR] (https://www.torproject.org/) bandwagon for that next-level anonymity.
 Remember, cruising the web raw is asking for trouble.
 So slap on that VPN and browse like a fucking ghost.
 Invisible, untouchable, and smart as hell.
 And, please, make sure to cover your ass.

-Read more about VPNs [here].
+Read more about VPNs [here](https://www.rougarou.io).

 **Encrypted Messaging: Secret Squirrel Shit**

 Stop letting Big Brother eavesdrop on your chats.
-Not on [Signal](<https://www.signal.org>) yet?
+Not on [Signal](https://www.signal.org) yet?
 You're basically broadcasting your private convos.
 This app ain't your average gabfest tool; it's like a steel vault for your messages.

 Here's the skinny: Signal's all about that end-to-end encryption life.
 Your words, your secrets, your random thoughts – they're locked down tighter than a miser's purse.
 It's just you and the person you're chatting with, no nosy eavesdroppers in between.
 And when the bigwigs came sniffing around for user info, Signal had zilch to hand over.
 Their data cupboard's so bare, they told the feds to take a hike and didn't break a sweat doing it.
 Read about their epic 'must suck to suck!' moment [right here](<https://www.signal.org/bigbrother/central-california-grand-jury>).